 Python was introduced to the ArcGIS community with ArcGIS 9.0.
 Since then, it has been accepted as the scripting language of choice for geoprocessing users and continues to grow.
-Each release has furthered the Python experience, providing more capabilities and a richer Python-friendly experience.

 If you are new to Python, the external tutorials listed here are recommended: